 - Days of the week and months of the year

 Through these topics, children begin to build a basic knowledge of vocabulary.
 Children learn how to pronounce sounds and words, as well as recognising words in reading and spelling vocabulary.
 Children therefore start to develop their French speaking, listening, reading and writing skills.
 Additionally, children begin to learn basic French grammar, which will enable them to start to write simple sentences independently.

-In Year 4, children cover the same topics as in Year 3.
-They are also introduced to:
+In Year 4, children will cover the topics of:

 - Zoo animals and pets